-Shui Xian is a tea shrouded in mystery -its name is either a reference to a Taoist immortal, a spirit of the water, or the narcissus flower.
+Shui Xian is a tea shrouded in myth – its name is either a reference to a Taoist immortal, a spirit of the water, or the narcissus flower.
 This triple-meaning is fitting for the immense complexity and richness that the tea offers.
 We can think of nobody better suited to pick this tea than the Li family outside of Xing Village of Wuyishan.
 Li Xiangxi’s family has been hand picking and processing tea for generations.
-They are lucky to have a plot of the highest elevation land in the area with two mountain picks and a mountain crevasse protected from the sun and elements.
-Their tea is fed from a mountain spring, with pants between ten and one hundred years old, all grown traditionally without fertilizers or pesticides and picked by hand by the family.
+They are lucky to have a mountain plot along the Longchuan Gorge protected from the elements.
+Their tea is fed from a mountain spring, with plants between ten and one hundred years old, all grown traditionally without fertilizers or pesticides and picked by hand by the family.

 Date of Picking:Autumn 2014